 In this guide by Reassured, we cover the cremation process in the UK from start to finish; from what happens at a cremation funeral service to what happens with the ashes.

-Reassured is an award-winning, FCA regulated broker that’s arranged financial protection for families in the UK for over a decade.
+Reassured is an award-winning brokerage that’s arranged financial protection for families in the UK for over a decade.

 Cremation is the alternative to a burial and takes place at a crematorium, which are located all over the UK.